 Related Article: Is The Evil Eye Cultural Appropriation?

-For example, if you get a mandala t-shirt, tattoo, or tapestry, and you’re wearing it or hanging it just because it looks cool, that can be considered cultural appropriation.
+For example, if you get a mandala t-shirt, tattoo, or tapestry, and you’re wearing it or hanging it just because it looks cool, then it might be considered cultural appropriation by some people.

-Moreover, if you have a true Vajrayana mandala, hanging it or wearing it is inappropriate.
+Moreover, if you have a true Vajrayana mandala, hanging it or wearing it is sometimes considered inappropriate.

-There are many situations when using mandalas is cultural appropriation; for instance, using mandalas for the sole purpose of decoration.
+There are some situations when using mandalas may be considered cultural appropriation; for instance, using mandalas in ways that mock of disrepect Buddhist practices.

-Additionally, while you can appreciate the mandalas all you want, it’s culturally inappropriate to sell or recreate pieces of mandalas and sell them.
-That’s because you shouldn’t financially benefit from a culture you’re not a part of.
+Additionally, it could be seen as culturally inappropriate to sell or recreate pieces of mandalas and sell it.
+That’s because it’s sometimes believed that you shouldn’t financially benefit from a culture you’re not a part of.

-Buddhists don’t feel uncomfortable if you appreciate mandalas.
-In fact, it’s a good thing to appreciate someone else’s culture.
+Buddhists generally don’t feel uncomfortable if people appreciate mandalas.

-In other words, as long as you’re respectful and appreciative, you won’t be doing anything wrong.
+In other words, as long as you’re respectful and appreciative, it’s likely that you aren’t be doing anything wrong.

 Generally speaking, most Buddhists won’t care if you hang a mandala-like tapestry in your living room.
-As long as you’re not mistakenly representing their culture, they won’t have a major interest in your situation.
+As long as you’re not misrepresenting or disrespecting their culture, there is no current major backlash against so-called Buddhist cultural appropriation.

 Additionally, many abstract or geometrical designs get mistaken for mandalas just because they’re circular-shaped.
 So, there’s a chance that the mandala you’re using isn’t an actual mandala, and there’s nothing to worry about.